shrinerb/shrine/doc/upgrading_to_3.md

 ### Copy

-The `copy` plugin has been removed.
-You can replace
+The `copy` plugin has been removed as its behaviour can now be achieved easily.
+You can replace code like

 ```rb
 Shrine.plugin :copy